idvorkin/techdiary/notes/ios.md

 - LightSpace: Paint in AR
 - AR Dragon: Play with a toy dragon

 ## Pen

 ### Notability

+ * My recommended writing application.
- * Syncronized audio playback and writing
+ * Synchronized audio playback and writing
  * Nice iCloud syncing
+ * Google Drive PDF creation
+ * Excellent Hand Writing Recognition and search.
+ * Side by side page view

 ### Notes Plus

+I now recommend using Notability, however a few places where Notes Plus still has superior features:

   * Prettiest Render
-  * Very simple iCloud sync format
   * Smart Gestures (Scratch to erase, deduce shape)
-  * Good OCR

 ### OneNote

 * Best cross platform app
-* Hand writing in native, but it’s meh compared to the others
+* Hand writing in native, but it's meh compared to the others

 ### Adobe Sketch

   * My favorite drawing app - nice intuitive controls
   * Nice ink

 ### Inkflow

-  * I haven’t actually used it, but apparently it can turn photos into vector graphics (pretty cool)
+  * I haven't actually used it, but apparently it can turn photos into vector graphics (pretty cool)

 ### Nebo

   * Augmented drawing.
 Cool idea you can draw connected diagrams and move them around, but it feels great for a demo, but doesn’t actually work well yet.

 ### Keyboards